Cleverly condemns Putin as Russia pulls out of Ukraine grain deal

 “The best way for Russia to address concerns around global food security would be for it to withdraw its forces from Ukraine and end the war.”

-Mr Cleverly will raise the issue at the UN in New York at a UK-chaired session of the Security Council.
+Mr Cleverly raised the issue at the UN in New York at a UK-chaired session of the Security Council.

+“Today’s decision by the Russian Federation will strike a blow to the people in need everywhere.
+And we call on Russia to return to the table and agree to extend the Black Sea Grain Initiative indefinitely and to implement it fully,” he told the meeting.

+“Russia’s actions are taking food out of the mouths of the poorest people across Africa, the Middle East and Latin America.”

 Meanwhile, Russian officials are being hit by British sanctions over Mr Putin’s “chilling” forced deportations of Ukrainian children.